Board of Directors

-Robert was the co-founder of McCormick & Wright Interior Design and attributes his firm's success to his commitment to his profession, service to the community, and the importance of education, all of which he now brings to the BAI Board.
-He holds a B.S. from Texas State University and has taught at San Diego State University in the Department of Art, Design and Art History.
-He currently serves as board chair of the Design Institute of San Diego, a private college offering a BFA in Interior Design.
+Robert was the co-founder of McCormick & Wright Interior Design and attributes his firm’s success to his commitment to his profession, service to the community, and the importance of education, all of which he now brings to the BAI Board.
+He holds a bachelor’s degree from Texas State University and has taught at San Diego State University in the Department of Art, Design and Art History.
+He serves as board chair of the Design Institute of San Diego, a private college offering a BFA in Interior Design.
 He has served as national president of the American Society of Interior Designers as well as chairman of the Council for Interior Design Accreditation.
-He is a long-time advocate for the arts and has served as art advisor for many clients throughout his forty-two-year career as a designer.
+He is a longtime advocate for the arts and has served as art advisor for many clients throughout his 42-year career as a designer.
 Robert is a resident of Borrego Springs.
-His experience as a business owner, educator and his participation in the arts will continue to contribute to the success of the BAI’s mission and the community it serves.
+His experience as a business owner and educator and his participation in the arts contribute to the success of the BAI’s mission and the community it serves.

 JIM WERMERS Treasurer